CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Abstract

 \section{Abstract}

-Capture The Flag (CTF) competitions have established themselves as a highly effective pedagogical tool in cybersecurity education, offering students hands-on experience in realistic attack and defense scenarios.
-However, organizing and hosting these events requires considerable infrastructure effort, which frequently limits their adoption in academic settings.
-This paper presents the design, iterative development, and evaluation of a CTF as a Service (CaaS) platform built on \textit{Proxmox} virtualization, leveraging Infrastructure as Code (IaC) tools such as \textit{Terraform} and \textit{Ansible}, container orchestration via \textit{Docker Swarm}, and load balancing with \textit{HAProxy}.
-The system supports both a development-centered workflow, in which challenges are automatically deployed from a Git repository through a CI/CD pipeline, and a deployment-oriented workflow for ad-hoc infrastructure provisioning.
-The paper describes the design decisions made, the challenges encountered during development, and the solutions implemented to achieve session persistence, external routing, and challenge replicability.
-The platform is designed to evolve into a CTF hosting service with commercial potential, and future lines of work are outlined regarding automatic scaling, monitoring integration, and \textit{frontend} standardization.
+Capture The Flag (CTF) competitions have established themselves as a highly effective pedagogical tool for cybersecurity training, offering students hands-on experience in realistic attack and defence scenarios.
+However, organising and hosting these events requires considerable infrastructure effort that frequently limits their adoption in academic settings.
+This paper presents the design, iterative development, and evaluation of a CTF as a Service (CaaS) platform built on \textit{Proxmox} virtualisation, leveraging Infrastructure as Code (IaC) tools such as \textit{Terraform} and \textit{Ansible}, container orchestration via \textit{Docker Swarm}, and load balancing with \textit{HAProxy}.
+The system supports both a development-oriented workflow, in which challenges are automatically deployed from a Git repository through a CI/CD pipeline, and a deployment-oriented workflow for ad-hoc infrastructure provisioning.
+The design decisions adopted, the problems encountered during development, and the solutions implemented to achieve session persistence, external routing, and challenge replicability are described.
+The platform is designed to evolve towards a CTF hosting service with commercial potential, and future work directions in automatic scaling, monitoring integration, and frontend standardisation are outlined.